elansegarra/elansegarra.github.io/research.md

 ## Working Papers

-Elasticity Estimation in Discrete Choice Models with Population Misspecification (with Diwakar Raisingh)
+``Elasticity Estimation in Discrete Choice Models with Population Misspecification'' (with Diwakar Raisingh)

-Efficiency in Measurement Error Models: Applications to Twin Studies and Peer Effects
+``Efficiency in Measurement Error Models: Applications to Twin Studies and Peer Effects''

-Sanctuaries for Immigrants or Criminals?
-Investigating the Effects of Sanctuary Policies on Crime
+``Sanctuaries for Immigrants or Criminals?
+Investigating the Effects of Sanctuary Policies on Crime''

 ## Works in Progress

-Generalized Method of Moments Estimation with Linked Data Sets
+``Generalized Method of Moments Estimation with Linked Data Sets''

-A New Geography for Research: Describing Heterogeneity in Research Projects via Classification of Expenditure Profiles
+``A New Geography for Research: Describing Heterogeneity in Research Projects via Classification of Expenditure Profiles''

-Identification of Market Size in the Estimation of Discrete Choice Models (Diwakar Raisingh)
+``Identification of Market Size in the Estimation of Discrete Choice Models'' (with Diwakar Raisingh)

-Sufficient Statistics For Correcting Record Linkage Error
+``Sufficient Statistics For Correcting Record Linkage Error''